catalogfi/garden.js/docs/docs/developers/sdk/guides/creating-wallets.md

 ## Creating a Bitcoin Wallet

 To create a Bitcoin wallet, you need a private key and a `BitcoinProvider`.
-A Bitcoin provider is simply a helper class that communicates with the Bitcoin blockchain.
+A Bitcoin provider is simply a helper class communicating with the blockchain.

 ```ts
 import {